alx-vieira/javascript/README.md

 Weather station with search by city, using [GeocodingAPI](https://openweathermap.org/api/geocoding-api) and [Current Weather Data](https://openweathermap.org/current).

-* Needs a API key to connect with the API.
+* Needs an API key to connect with the API.